mantidproject/mantid/docs/source/api/python/mantid/api/SpectrumInfo.rst

 	# Get the SpectrumInfo object
 	info = ws.spectrumInfo()

-	# Get the source position
+	# Call sourcePosition
 	print(type(info.sourcePosition()))

 **Example 5 - Retrieving SpectrumDefinition Objects from a SpectrumInfo Object:**
 The ``getAllSpectrumDefinitions()`` method does not take in any parameters and returns a list of ``SpectrumDefinition``s.
 The returned list can then be indexed into to obtain specific ``SpectrumDefinition`` objects.

-.. testcode:: GetAllSpectrumDefinitions
+.. testcode:: CallGetAllSpectrumDefinitionsMethod

 	# Create a workspace to use
 	ws = CreateSampleWorkspace()